- Home

 Full Time, Part Time

-A career as a Wine Taster generally involves working early mornings, late evenings, weekends, and holidays.
-Wine Tasters who work in restaurants may have to work late evenings and sometimes on weekends.
 Generally, the shifts start in the early mornings and end in the late evenings.
 Their work schedule extends 40 hours a week.
-Sommelier job involves working on night shifts and early mornings as well.
+The sommelier's job involves working night shifts and early mornings as well.
 The role of a Wine Taster requires working on public holidays as there are more visitors during that time.

 Also Read: Career as Food Scientist